Modernsapien/project-week-3/README.md

 ## Getting Started

-To run appName locally, follow these steps:
+To run StudyWise locally, follow these steps:

 1. Clone the repository:
    git clone git@github.com:Modernsapien/project-week-3.git

-2. Install the required dependencies: cd backend npm install
+2. Install the required dependencies for backend: cd backend npm install

-3. Start the development server: npm run setup-db npm run dev
+3. Start the backend development server: npm run setup-db npm run dev

-4. Install the required dependencies: cd client npm install
+4. Install the required dependencies for client: cd ../client npm install

-5. Start the client server:
+5. Start the client development server: npm run dev

-   npm run dev
+6. Create a .env file in the backend folder and add the following:

-6. create a .env file in backend folder
+7. create instance on ElephantSql and add to .env file PORT=3000

-7. create instance on ElephantSql and add to .env file DB_URL="yourLink"
+   DB_URL="yourLink"

 The app should now be running on http://localhost:3000.